microsoft/tyger/docs/introduction/what-is-tyger.md

 | ffplay -autoexit -
 ```

-The output video would now look something like this:
+The output video will look like this:

 ![Converted Video](hanoi_negated.gif)

 Now let's run the color negation in the cloud.
-To do that, we change our
+To do that, modify the pipeline
-pipeline to the following, which will send the input data to the cloud where a
+as follows, which now uploads the input data to the cloud to apply the filter and
-"run" will perform the data and then we'll feed the result into ffplay:
+feeds the downloaded result into ffplay:

 ```bash:line-numbers{2}
 cat hanoi.nut \